Quick Comparison: V7 vs V12 - Spec & Test Overview

 However, there are sub-models with the soft roller tool, so potential buyers should carefully look at what’s available.

-Also, don’t expect much with the tools – it doesn’t have much.
+Also, don’t expect much from the tools – it doesn’t have much.

 - Standard nozzle